beejjorgensen/bgc/src/bgc_part_3300_time.md

 The spec doesn't actually say much about them:

 * `time_t`: a real type capable of holding a time.
-So by the spec, this could be a floating type, or an integer packed in some unexpected way.
+So by the spec, this could be a floating type or integer type.
 In POSIX (Unix-likes), it's an integer.
 This holds _calendar time_.
 Which you can think of as UTC time.

 * `struct tm`: holds the components of a calendar time.
 This is a _broken-down time_, i.e. the components of the time, like hour,